gzub04/Algorithms_and_Data_Structures/README.md

+# EADS
-# EADS - Laboratories for Algorithms &amp; Data Structures
+Project created for Algorithms &amp; Data Structures classes at Warsaw University of Technology.
 ## Lab 1
 **Create a Sequence class with template <typename Key, Typename Info> with the following methods:**
 - shallow and deep copy